Sifchain/sifnode/docs/peggy/docs/Scenarios/cosmosImport.md

 Peggy 2.0 can import Cosmos assets (Rowan and IBC tokens) into the sifchain (cosmos) blockchain that have been [exported](Scenarios/evmExport) to an EVM chain.
 It does this by burning the
-BridgeToken created during the inital export by the [BridgeBank](SmartContracts#BridgeBank).
-This process is very similar to the process performed by the [EVM Import](Scenarios/evmImport) with the main difference being a change from a lock to a burn call.
+BridgeToken created during the initial export by the [BridgeBank](SmartContracts#BridgeBank).
+This process is very similar to the process performed by the [EVM Import](Scenarios/evmImport), with the main difference being a change from a lock to a burn call.
-Once burned the peggy 2.0 mechanisms watching for LogBurn Events spring into action with the following sequences:
+Once burned, the Peggy 2.0 mechanisms watching for LogBurn Events spring into action with the following sequences:

 ```mermaid
 sequenceDiagram